ilgaur/hiddify-cli-dockerized/README.md

 ### Proxy toggle helper

 Run `./set-proxy.sh` to launch a new interactive shell with `http_proxy`, `https_proxy`, and related variables pointing at the local Hiddify proxy.
+The script verifies connectivity and prints the observed exit IP/location.
 Run it again inside that shell to drop the settings and continue without a proxy.

 ### Installing Docker offline